isma91/yu-gi-oh-api/readme.md

 ### Install dependencies if not use of Docker

 Just run `composer install` in the root of the project.

+## Logger

+You can see all logs in `var/log` directory of the project.

+The Logger create text file with the nomenclature `YYYY-MM-DD_IS_CRON_LOG_LEVEL.txt` (ex: `2024-03-21_cron_error.txt`, `2024-03-22_info.txt`).

+We separate log from CRON from the project to be quickly findable.

+Please be aware that if you activate the `Backup` cron, we delete old all logs file who's not created on the day the cron is launched.

+Errors related to aa non-existent route or an existing route but with a bad request method are not taken into account and we only display a JSONResponse with the documentation route.

 ## Crontab